2ndSightLab/ai-tracker/awswishlist.md

 🟠 When I create a new account the reuqest succeseeds but in the AWS Organizations console I see no indication of that on any screen I look at.
 I can go to CloudTrail and see that the request succeeded.
 I have to completely refresh the AWS Organizations page to see the account.
 It's confusing.

-🟠 I need to be able to lock down my Kiro subscription to only be used by specific IP ranges.